-Julia Conran, senior student services advisor, will be your main point of contact for support with course registration, module credit allocation, or anything else related to your academic year.
-You can reach Julia via email or call 888-892-8270 ext 091.
+Julia Conran, student support coach, will be your main point of contact for support with course registration, module credit allocation, or anything else related to your academic year.
+You can reach Julia via email or call 646-690-8821 ext 80625.

-To help you make the most of all of the experiences and opportunities that lie ahead, the faculty have designed a virtual Orientation Week, in June, for you to get to know the program, your cohort, and the faculty.
-As you get closer this week, Julia will be the one to provide you all of the preparation materials, schedules, and links you will need in order to successfully participate.
+To help you make the most of all of the experiences and opportunities that lie ahead, the faculty have designed a virtual Orientation Week, tentatively June 26 to June 29, for you to get to know the program, your cohort, and the faculty.
+As you get closer to this week, your student support coach will be the one to provide you all of the preparation materials, schedules, and links you will need in order to successfully participate.
+Attendance is required.

 Prepare to start at your residency school site